 The Trust held cash and cash equivalents which relate to monies held by the Trust on behalf of patients or other parties.
 This has been excluded from the cash and cash equivalents figure reported in the accounts.

 31 March 2015 31 March 2014

 £000s £000s

-Third party assets held by the Trust 7 2
+7 2